By: Joe Giansante, Managing Director, Azuñia Tequila

 We are unique because most others in the market have moved on from the traditional methods of creating tequila.
 Yes, there are more profitable ways to grow and distill agave.
 They have abandoned hand-to-earth farming, which we use.
 Their farming techniques now use growth hormones, chemicals and other fertilizers and pesticides, that unnaturally push the agave plant to maturation in four years instead of eight.

 During the distillation process they add sugar, yeast and sulfuric acid to diffuse the product, forcing it to ferment in 24 hours.
-Conversely, our tequila sits in open-air tanks over 18 days to naturally ferment.
+Conversely, our tequila sits in open-air tanks for 5 to 7 days to naturally ferment.
 It’s no wonder the taste is so dramatically different between an Azuñia organic, estate-crafted tequila and one that come from a corporate “Big Tequila” brand.

 Pouring millions of dollars into marketing plans can only mask these methods for so long – the craft beer industry is a good example of this.
 Now more than ever, consumers are reading labels, researching brands, and making educated choices about what they consume.
 Today’s consumer looks for sustainable, organic, pure and genuine products.